-This will make sure that for each HTTP error code you have control of how you want to handle it.
-When the user enters an invalid or nonexistent URL (Error 404 - Not Found), I am redirecting to the URL /apache.php?error=404.
-Inside the apache.php file I do the necessary treatments, customization and visual art for the visitor to read a friendly message informing that the page does not exist and suggesting other URL's, already using the layout of my site and several links available for him to navigate. usually.
+This will ensure that for each HTTP error code, you have control over how you want to handle it.
+When the user types an invalid or non-existent URL (Error 404 - Not Found), I am redirecting to the URL /apache.php?error=404.
+Inside the apache.php file I do the necessary treatments, personalization and visual art so that the visitor reads a friendly message informing that the page does not exist and suggesting other URLs, using the layout of my website and several links available for him to browse. usually.

 Thus, we even conquered visitors coming from broken links or mistakes!
 Oh, do you need help identifying HTTP error codes?
 Learn more here.